-Before delving into the experimental details, we first provide a concise summary of the theoretical proposal.
-Based on theoretical insights, the interferometer generates a TPES from the input SPDC photon pairs.
+Before delving into the experimental details, we make a brief summary of our theoretical proposal for the generation and verification of HFEQs.
+Based on theoretical insights, the integrated interferometer generates a TPES from the input SPDC photon pairs.
 This state exhibits both Franson TPI and HOM interference effects.
 When the initial SPDC JSA is strongly anti-correlated, HOM interference efficiently transforms the state into an HFEQ.

 To fully characterize HFEQs, we propose first measuring Franson TPI to confirm their frequency correlation.
-Once verified, the structure of the single-mode spectrum strictly determines the dimensionality of HFEQs.
+Once verified, the structure of the single-mode spectrum determines the dimensionality of HFEQs.
 To further analyze the frequency correlation within individual frequency bins, specific bins can be filtered from the single-mode spectrum, followed by TPI measurements to verify their internal correlations.
-Finally, the HOM visibility in the single-mode spectrum provides crucial information for estimating the Schmidt number of HFEQs, $K_F$, to describe the global frequency entanglement.
+Finally, the HOM visibility in the single-mode spectrum provides crucial information for estimating the Schmidt number of HFEQs, $K_F$, to describe the global frequency entanglement of the states.
 These analyses offer a comprehensive characterization of the prepared HFEQs.

-On the other hand, the proposed verification method relies on correlation measurements rather than amplitude measurements, which means it does not capture phase information.
+On the other hand, the proposed verification method relies on correlation measurements rather than amplitude measurements, which means it does not capture the phase information.
 For instance, a frequency-correlated comb-like mixed state can also exhibit high TPI visibility in a Franson interferometer.
-However, it is crucial to emphasize that the HFEQ is specifically generated through HOM interference.
+However, it is crucial to emphasize that in our proposed scheme the HFEQ is generated through HOM interference.
 Furthermore, HOM interference induces the high-contrast comb-like spectral structure, which can only be realized in a pure state \cite{jin2016simple}.
 Any mixed-state component would reduce the contrast of this structure.
-Therefore, if the experimental results demonstrate high-contrast HOM interference, it strongly suggests that the prepared HFEQ is predominantly a pure state, as described by Eq.\ref{HFEQs_state}.
+Therefore, if the experimental results demonstrate high-contrast HOM interference, it strongly suggests that the prepared HFEQ is predominantly a pure state, as described by Eq. (\ref{HFEQs_state}).